Hal Daub: Background

 Born at Fort Bragg, near Fayetteville, North Carolina, where his father was stationed in the military, Daub grew up in North Omaha.
-He graduated from Benson High School before receiving his B.S. from Washington University in St. Louis, in 1963, and his J.D. from the University of Nebraska–Lincoln College of Law, Lincoln, Nebraska in 1966.
+He graduated from Benson High School before receiving his B.S. from Washington University in St. Louis, in 1963, and his J.D. from the University of Nebraska College of Law in Lincoln, Nebraska in 1966.
 He served in the United States Army as an infantry captain from 1966 to 1968 in Korea.
 Daub is a Distinguished Eagle Scout.
 Daub settled in Omaha, where he went into private practice of law.

 Political career

 After moving to Omaha, Daub became active in the Republican Party.

+Congress

 He ran for the United States House of Representatives in the Omaha-based 2nd congressional district in 1978, losing to incumbent Democrat John J. Cavanaugh III.
 Cavanaugh declined to run for re-election in 1980 and Daub ran for the seat again, defeating Democrat Richard Fellman.
 Daub was reelected three times, in 1982, 1984, and 1986.

 In March 1987, Nebraska's senior U.S. Senator Edward Zorinsky, a Democrat, died of a heart attack and Governor Kay A. Orr appointed businessman David Karnes to fill the seat.
 Daub challenged Karnes in the Republican primary for election to a full term in the Senate in 1988, but lost by nine points to Karnes, who then lost the general election to former Democratic Governor Bob Kerrey.
 In 1990, Daub challenged the state's other Democratic senator, J. James Exon, for reelection, easily winning the Republican nomination, but losing the general election by a substantial margin to Exon.

+Ginni Thomas, wife of Supreme Court Justice Clarence Thomas, worked as an assistant for Daub in the 80s.
+Their families had known each other previously.
+Thomas eventually became Daub's legislative director.

+Mayor

 In 1995, Daub won a special election for Mayor of Omaha following the resignation of Mayor P.J.
 Morgan, and was narrowly elected to a full term in 1997, both times defeating city councilwoman Brenda Council.
 In 2001, he was defeated for reelection by insurance executive Mike Fahey in a close race.
 Daub then served as a member of the Social Security Advisory Board from 2002 to 2006 and joined Missouri-based law firm Blackwell Sanders Peper Martin LLP (now Husch Blackwell) in 2005.

 In 2007, Daub briefly ran for the U.S. Senate seat being vacated by Senator Chuck Hagel; he exited the race to offer an early endorsement to Mike Johanns, former Nebraska governor and USDA secretary, who won the seat.

 In 2008, Daub announced he was running again for Mayor of Omaha in the 2009 election.
 In the April 2009 primary, he received the most votes; however, in the May 2009 runoff election, he lost to Jim Suttle, with unofficial final results of 48.7% to 50.7%.
 In that election, Democrats also gained control of the city council.